mongodb/docs-realm/docs-release-notes.md

 ## Kotlin SDK

-- Add new Custom User Data page
+- Custom User Data: Add new Custom User Data page
 - Update information architecture
-  - Create new Manage Users section and migrate relevant content from the App Services section.
+  - Manage Users: Create new Manage Users section and migrate relevant content from the App Services section.
-  - Restructure the App Services section.
+  - Atlas App Services: Restructure the App Services section.
-  - Restructure the Sync section.
+  - Device Sync: Restructure the Sync section.
-  - Restructure the Model data section.
+  - Model Data and others: Restructure the Model Data section.
+  - Install Realm: Update the Install section to a landing page of its own.

 ## .NET SDK

-- Add code and explanation for new Sync Timeout options and handling events that timeout.
+- Configure & Open a Synced Realm: Add code and explanation for new Sync Timeout options and handling events that timeout.

 ## React Native SDK

-- Lots of small updates to content and code examples to make them easier to read and follow.
+- Pages throughout the React Native SDK docs: Lots of small updates to content and code examples to make them easier to read and follow.
-- Refactor examples to use `realm.create(objectType, {...})` instead of calling the model class with `new ObjectType(realm, {...})`.
+- Pages throughout the React Native SDK docs: Refactor examples to use `realm.create(objectType, {...})` instead of calling the model class with `new ObjectType(realm, {...})`.
-- Add information about TypeScript and required properties for object models.
+- Define a Realm Object Model: Add information about TypeScript and required properties for object models.
-- Update references to the Expo template so that they go to the latest version.
+- Bootstrap with Expo: Update references to the Expo template so that they go to the latest version.

 ## Other

-- Review all images and update those that were outdated.
+- Pages throughout the docs set: Review all images and update those that were outdated.
-- Rename Asymmetric Sync to Data Ingest.
+- Pages throughout the docs set: Rename Asymmetric Sync to Data Ingest.

 # March 31, 2023